Joe Orton

 John Kingsley Orton (1 January 1933 – 9 August 1967), known by the pen name of Joe Orton, was an English playwright, author, and diarist.

-His public career, from 1964 until his murder in 1967, was short but highly influential.
+His public career, from 1964 until his murder in 1967 by his partner, was short but highly influential.
 During this brief period he shocked, outraged, and amused audiences with his scandalous black comedies.
 The adjective Ortonesque refers to work characterised by a similarly dark yet farcical cynicism.